adlnet/xAPI-Spec/xAPI-Data.md

 For example, a particular Verb IRI such as http://example.org/firearms#fire might denote the action of firing a gun, or the Verb IRI http://example.com/فعل/خواندن might denote the action of reading a book.

 <a name="object"/>

 #### <a name="2.4.4">2.4.4</a> Object

 ###### <a name="2.4.4.s1"></a>Description

-The object defines the thing that was acted on.
+The Object defines the thing that was acted on.
 The Object of a Statement can be an Activity, Agent/Group, SubStatement, or Statement Reference.

 Some examples: